vinayjain38/vinayjain38/README.md

 - 👋 Hi, I’m @vinayjain38
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently working as a Data Analyst
 - 💞️ I’m looking to collaborate on DS, ML, DL
 - 📫 How to reach me https://www.linkedin.com/in/vinay-jain-7b5097190/